redgeoff/couchdb-howler/README.md

 You can log in with `client.logIn()` at any time, but you will not receive changes until you do.
 Upon logging in, howler will automatically create a session cookie named `couchdb-howler-session`.
 After logging in, subsequent use of the howler client will automatically use this cached cookie until you issue `client.logOut()`.
 This cookie authentication allows you to only have to authenticate with a username and password once per session--typically when a user logs in via your login form.
 This session cookie is also used to automatically re-authenticate in the event that the howler client reconnects to the server after a transient error like a dropped network connection.

+The subscriptions persist through reconnects.
+In the event that the client does reconnect, it will automatically re-subscribe to the DBs for which is was subscribed before losing the connection.
+If you subscribe to any DBs while the client is not connected to the server, the client will automatically send the subscriptions to the server when a connection is established.

 ## Server Usage

 ```